-Multiple "loops" between research, structuring and formulation or preparation and execution bear witness to an unsystematic work style and unnecessarily increase the time required.
+Multiple “loops” between researching, structuring and formulating or preparing and executing testify to an unsystematic working style and unnecessarily increase the time required.

 The repetition of work processes can also be avoided under time pressure by careful research, structuring and weighting of the required information before the start of the writing phase.

 Text as PDF, book or eCourse on the topic or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.

 Book on the topic with discount: This text is also available in book form and you can buy the title here in two languages.
 You can also preview the book first look at and then purchase directly on the book page with a 20 percent member discount.